Superalgos/Superalgos/Bitcoin-Factory/README.md

 ### Update your User Profile

-You need to add a few things to your User Profile, and once you finish, you need to contribute it to the Governance repo and make sure that it was merged by the PR merging bot.
+You need to add a few nodes to your User Profile, and once you finish, you need to contribute it to the Governance repo and make sure that it is merged by the PR merging bot.

 Here is the complete list of nodes you need to add to your profile, in case you don't already have them.
-All path are starting from the User Profile node.
+All paths are starting from the User Profile node.

 1. User Profile -> User Apps
 2. User Profile -> User Apps -> Server Apps
 3. User Profile -> User Apps -> Server Apps -> Task Server App

 Node Name: "Task-Server-App-1"

 Node Config:
 ```sh
 {